 BuyerDocs is a service for title companies to use to securely share wire transfer information with their customers (residential or commercial buyers and lenders).
-According to the FBI, real estate wire fraud attempts increased by 480% in 2016.
+According to the FBI, real estate wire fraud increased by 5000% in 2017.
 BuyerDocs is here to combat wire transfer fraud.

 BuyerDocs is for title companies and property buyers/lenders.
 Title companies simply select the wire transfer information they are trying to share with their customers (buyers and lenders).
 The buyers and lenders simply log into BuyerDocs using their email address and select their title company in order to retrieve the wire transfer information.
 Everyone (including real estate agents) can rest assured knowing buyers and lenders are receiving authentic wire transfer information from their title company.